 Pork Belly Ventures app is available for free on iOS and Android devices.
-The app is also available in html format for Windows and Blackberry.
+The app is also available as a web app for Windows and Blackberry.
 At last count, we have over 6200 users of the Pork Belly Mobile App.

 Action to Take Now

-Each phone is different and one sure way to update the app is simply find the app in the app stores and you’ll be guided how to update the app.
+Each phone is different, and one sure way to update the app is to find the app in the app stores, and you’ll be guided on how to update the app.
 It’s easy.

 If you haven’t yet downloaded our free app, we encourage you to do so.
 Just search the Apple or Google Play app stores by typing in “Pork Belly Ventures.”